SuminoeRabbits/one_big_aarch64_db/cpp_source/BUILD.md

 This guide assumes source generation and compilation may occur on different machines (e.g., x86-64 host for database generation, AArch64 target for compilation).

 ## Why you need query_isa?
 A query_isa is native C++ implemenaiton of `python3 ./query_isa.py --op`.
-This is faster, portable on various machine, and easy to call from other native applications without python/duckdb support.
+You can easily disassemble aarch64 binary into arm assembler syntax in line-by-line with using this query_isa, which is faster, portable on various machine, and easy to call from other native applications without python/duckdb support.

 ## Step 1: Generate Encoding Data (on host with database)